Osei-Opare

 WEBSITE(S)| Nana Osei-Opare | Center for African and African American Studies

 Osei-Opare has received teaching awards at UCLA and Fordham University.
 He is excited to oversee undergraduate theses, one-on-one tutorials, and independent research projects with students interested in African, international, or Cold War history broadly construed.
 Osei-Opare also very much welcomes inquiries from graduate students interested said histories.
-He is the founder of the department’s Global & International History Seminar Series.
+He is the founder and convener of the department’s Global & International History Seminar Series.

 PUBLICATIONS